Russia is no longer a strategic partner of the EU, say MEPs

 MEPs say that in the long run, a constructive and predictable relationship between the EU and Russia is desirable for their mutual benefit but stress that cooperation can only be resumed if Russia respects the territorial integrity and sovereignty of Ukraine, including Crimea, implements the Minsk agreements in full and halts the destabilising military and security activities at the EU's borders.

-Strategic and military situation in the Black Sea following the illegal annexation of Crimea by Russia will be put to a vote on Thursday.
+A separate resolution on the strategic military situation in the Black Sea Basin following the illegal annexation of Crimea by Russia will be put to a vote on Thursday.

 Procedure: Non-legislative resolution